Overview

 • 898 Pete V. Domenici National Security Innovation Center (originally identified as the MESA Weapon Integration Facility)

-The MESAFab complex (within Building 858) develops and maintains core semiconductor processing capabilities and capacity for building differentiating Microsystems products.
-Two unique facilities are co-located within the 33,000 square foot MESAFab complex including: (1) a 16,400 square foot Class 1 SiliconFab for 6-inch silicon wafer processing and (2) a 16,600 square foot Class 10 and Class 100 MicroFab for compound semiconductor material processing and silicon wafer post-processing.
+The manufacturing portion of MESA, known as the MESAFab complex develops and maintains core semiconductor processing capabilities and capacity for building differentiating Microsystems products.
+The MESAFab complex houses two unique facilities: (1) a 16,400 square foot Class 1 SiliconFab for 8-inch silicon wafer processing and (2) a 16,640 square foot Class 10 and Class 100 MicroFab with an extensive microfabrication tool set for compound semiconductor material processing and silicon wafer post-processing.